Artificial Intelligence Risk Framework Development for New Zealand

 Built for a Market Without a Rulebook

 Importing an overseas risk framework and bolting it onto your organisation does not work.
-New Zealand's regulatory landscape is different -- principles-based, light-touch, and shaped by obligations that are unique to Aotearoa.
+Aotearoa New Zealand's regulatory landscape is different: principles-based, light-touch, and shaped by obligations that are unique to this country.
 We build frameworks that reflect that reality rather than ignoring it.

 Grounded In